jwin4740/workoutofthisone/README.md

-# workoutofthisone
+# groupprojectone
-group project one my "branch"
+Our first group project with James Tre Akhila Patrick